Regulative Rule Keywords

 WITHIN (Temporal Deadline)

-Specifies when an action must/may be performed.
+Specifies a relative time duration within which an action must/may be performed.

 Syntax

-WITHIN timeUnits
+WITHIN duration

 Examples